ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## ACL UI disablement does not prevent row filtering in Presto
+{: #known_issue51153}

+Disabling GenAI ACLs through the Console UI does not fully prevent row-level filtering in Presto.
+This happens because Presto only checks for the presence of the ACL bucket irrespective of ACL services being enabled.
+If the bucket is still registered, filtering continues even if ACLs have been turned off in the UI.

+**Workaround:** After disabling ACLs through the UI, manually delete the ACL bucket from {{site.data.keyword.lakehouse_short}}.

 ## {{site.data.keyword.lakehouse_short}} APIs return empty response in {{site.data.keyword.lakehouse_short}} Lite plan (sample_data catalog)
 {: #known_issue54577}